AICoE/elyra-aidevsecops-tutorial/README.md

 For the purpose of this tutorial the type of recommendation requested is: performance.
 See [.thoth.yaml file](https://github.com/thoth-station/elyra-aidevsecops-tutorial/blob/master/.thoth.yaml).

-The project template used can be found here: [project-template][3].
+The project template used can be found here: [project-template][3] which show correlation between data scientists requirements and AI dev ops engineers ones.

 ## References